 Last year, a record number of Americans took to the roads for holiday travel, with statistics showing that roughly 107.3 million people traveled 50 miles or more from home from December 23rd through January 1st.
 With so many people on the road and away from home for the holidays, it makes you wonder just what happens to their furry little pups during this time of year.
 Well, they often join their owners.
 If you’re one of the millions of people who will travel this winter and bring their dog along for the trip, you’ll want to follow a few safety tips to ensure your whole family has a happy holiday.

 It’s suggested to first begin by assessing your pet’s comfort level while traveling.
 As you have likely taken them on car rides before, you’ll already know how they react when in a moving vehicle.
-Prepare for the road trip by going on a few test runs with your pup, and remember to pack all of their essentials for the journey, such as food, water, their favorite toys and maybe even a cozy sweater or two.
-If you are going to be renting a car for the drive, you’ll want to research which car is best for your family size, the distance you’ll be traveling and the needs of your dog.
-If they’re a larger breed, for example, consider opting for a car that has a larger space in the back where you can fold down some seats to give them extra room or make space for a crate.
+Prepare for the road trip by going on a few test runs with your pup, and remember to pack all of their essentials for the journey, such as food, water, their favorite toys, and maybe even a cozy sweater or two.
+If you are going to be renting a car for the drive, you’ll want to research which car is best for your family size, the distance you’ll be traveling, and the needs of your dog.
+For example, if they’re a larger breed, consider opting for a car that has a larger space in the back where you can fold down some seats to give them extra room or make space for a crate.

 Take Frequent Breaks

-Depending on how long your trip is, you’ll want to ensure that you take frequent breaks to allow for your dog to stretch their legs and go to the bathroom.
-It is important to note here that when traveling with pets, some owners often limit the amount of water they give their dogs.
+Depending on how long your trip is, you’ll want to ensure that you take frequent breaks to allow your dog to stretch their legs and go to the bathroom.
+It is important to note here that some owners often limit the amount of water they give their dogs when traveling with pets.
 It’s actually important to ensure they stay hydrated throughout your entire trip.
 Letting them out of the car is a great way to ensure they’re bowels stay consistent and that they’re getting enough exercise to get their energy out.
-30 to 40 minutes of playtime in the snow will not only work their heart and other muscles, but it will also tire them out so they aren’t so rowdy when you reach your destination.
+30 to 40 minutes of playtime in the snow will not only work their heart and other muscles, but it will also tire them out, so they aren’t so rowdy when you reach your destination.

 Be Mindful of Road Conditions

-While this applies to winter traveling in general, it is especially important if you will be traveling with your dog.
+While this applies to winter traveling in general, it is crucial when traveling with your dog.
 Never drive on icy roads or roads where you’re unable to assess the depth of the snow.
 Watching your distance between you and the car in front of you should be even more important, and it’s recommended that the normal following distance of three to four seconds should be increased to eight to ten seconds.
 And, most importantly, be sure to warm up your car sufficiently beforehand to ensure you and your pup are nice and toasty for the journey.

 Keep Everybody Safe

-Roadtripping is a great way to bond as a family and also a great way to see many of the sights that this country has to offer.
-Winter traveling on the road can be beautiful if you are mindful of the colder weather, different driving conditions and the type of heating you’ll need in your car to keep you and your dog safe, warm and content during the journey.
+Roadtripping is a great way to bond as a family and a great way to see many of the sights this country offers.
+Winter traveling on the road can be beautiful if you are mindful of the colder weather, different driving conditions, and the type of heating you’ll need in your car to keep you and your dog safe, warm, and content during the journey.